kubernetes/website/content/en/docs/user-journeys/users/application-developer/intermediate.md

 * {{< link text="Kubernetes API reference" url="{{ reference_docs_url }}" >}}
 * {{< link text="Standardized Glossary" url="/docs/reference/glossary/" >}}

-In addition, {{< link text="the Kubernetes blog" url="http://blog.kubernetes.io/" >}} often has helpful posts on Kubernetes design patterns and case studies.
+In addition, {{< link text="the Kubernetes Blog" url="https://kubernetes.io/blog/" >}} often has helpful posts on Kubernetes design patterns and case studies.

 #### What's next
 If you feel fairly comfortable with the topics on this page and want to learn more, check out the following user journeys: